armlesswunder/accFlutter/README.md

 In general: Execute the entire file (minus the header if applicable) and write changes.
 Don't ask me how to use any external applications, I'm not your personal tech support guy.

 ### Save app state
 Create a backup of your checklist data.
+You'll need an app to share the data to on mobile.
+On android I use google drive.
+Don't ask me to find a file sharing app for you.

 ### Guide
 Brings you here!